forestgrape/coronavirus/index.md

 <p id="updates">-----</p>

 ## Updates and Added Content
+- 12.7.
+Major updates still in work, raw form will be online in the next days
 - 3.5.
 Reordering of content and new Sections 'Coronaviruses with a Focus on Sars-CoV-2' and 'Immune Protection with a Focus on Coronaviruses' added to github pages/master branch (since 29.4. published as github branch coronasection)
 - 17.4.20 00:04 GMT  New section online: Evidence for Increased Immune Protection against Sars-CoV-2 from Exposure to BCoVs
 - 9.4.20 Extended section [Prevent Early On Mucus Accumulations](#early-vents), previously named Early On Ventilators